Learning Outcomes

 Discriminatory State Laws

 A state law is discriminatory if it treats out-of-state economic interests less favorably than in-state interests.
-Discriminatory laws are almost always invalid unless the state can show:
+Discrimination can be:

-- The law serves a legitimate local purpose (such as health or safety), and
+- The law serves a legitimate, non-protectionist local purpose (often health or safety), and

 Examples of Discriminatory Laws